e2-kk/MoviesApp/README.md

 React Router - used for navigation

-React Skeleton - use for creating loading effect for content requested from APIs
+React Skeleton - used for creating loading effect for content requested from APIs

 #### Data Source:
 TMDB database